 For example, escallonias do not require pruning to keep them healthy, but they accept pruning.
 If yours are looking too big for their garden location and you decide to prune, shear them lightly in summer after flowering is done for the season.
 To reduce the size of big shrubs, you can remove up to 1/3 of the old wood just after the plant blossoms.

 If you have read some escallonia shrub info, you know that the plant is full of buds in spring.
-If you prune in spring, you’ll drastically reduce the amounts of flowers on the plant.
+If you prune in spring, you’ll drastically reduce the numbers of flowers on the plant.

 Caring for escallonias involves providing regular irrigation during dry periods.
 This helps keep the shrubs healthy and filled with flowers.